 In this guide, we’ll help you learn how to build a sales process and explain how to use FlyMSG to boost it.
 Let’s start with some basics.

-Today, most companies have standardized sales processes.
-It is crucial to have a standardized sales process.
+Today, most companies have a standardized sales process.
 Knowing which actions to take helps sales reps close deals, eliminate stalled sales opportunities and increase revenue.

-A sales process should consider different channels, including social media, email, and text messages.
+When creating a sales process, one should consider different channels, including different social platforms, email, and text messages.
 But don’t confuse two terms—sales process and sales methodology.

-Keep reading to discover what’s the difference between the two.
+Keep reading to discover what’s the difference between a sales process and a sales methodology.

 Sales Process vs. Sales Methodology: What Is the Difference?